Would like PowerChute Network Shutdown to trigger a Windows executable.

 PowerChute will run a .bat, so we created Trigger.bat.
 That file consists of

-"%SystemRoot%\system32\WindowsPowerShell\v1.0\powershell.exe" -ExecutionPolicy Unrestricted -NoProfile -NonInteractive C:"\Temp\MyPowerShellScript.ps1"
+"%SystemRoot%\system32\WindowsPowerShell\v1.0\powershell.exe" -ExecutionPolicy Unrestricted -NoProfile -NonInteractive C:'\Temp\MyPowerShellScript.ps1'

 You will need to verify or change the path to powershell.exe and change the path to the MyPowerShellScript.ps1.
-Also, all command files and script PowerChute Network Shutdown 4.4.x will run must be stored in
+Also, all command files and script PowerChute Network Shutdown 4.4.x and above will run must be stored in

 C:\Program Files\APC\PowerChute\user_files for Windows systems